carpentries-incubator/efficient-computing-in-julia/episodes/060-simulating-solar-system.md

 :::callout
 ### Use `eachindex`
 Note the way we used `eachindex`.
 This idiom guarantees that we can't make out-of-bounds errors.
 Also this kind of indexing is generic over other collections than vectors.
-However, this is immediately destroyed by our next loop.
+However, this generality is lost in the inner loop, where we use explicit numeric bounds.
+In this case those bounds actually half the amount of work we need to do, so the sacrifice is justified.
 :::

 :::challenge